Bordeaux: Trams, buses and boats

 This network is operated from 5 am to 2 am.

 There had been several plans for a subway network to be set up, but they stalled for both geological and financial reasons.
 Work on the Tramway de Bordeaux system was started in the autumn of 2000, and services started in December 2003 connecting Bordeaux with its suburban areas.
 The tram system uses Alstom APS a form of ground-level power supply technology developed by French company Alstom and designed to preserve the aesthetic environment by eliminating overhead cables in the historic city.
 Conventional overhead cables are used outside the city.
 The system was controversial for its considerable cost of installation, maintenance and also for the numerous initial technical problems that paralysed the network.
 Many streets and squares along the tramway route became pedestrian areas, with limited access for cars.

-The planned Bordeaux tramway system is to link with the airport to the city centre towards the end of 2019.
+The Bordeaux Tramway system reached the Mérignac airport on April 29th 2023 with the opening of a 5-km extension of Line A.